linkerd/linkerd2/doc/proxy-metrics.md

 ### `response_total`

 A counter of the number of responses the proxy has received.
+This is incremeneted when the response stream ends.

 ### `response_duration_ms`